Safeguarding complaints policy and procedure

 3.3 All information will be handled sensitively, sharing information on a ‘need to know’ basis only and with due regard to our obligations under the General Data Protection Regulations.

 3.4 Overall responsibility for this procedure and its implementation lies with the Diocese of London, through the Diocesan Safeguarding Advisory Panel (DSAP), who will receive an annual report of any concerns received, the outcomes and lessons learned.

 3.5 This policy will be reviewed periodically as required.

 4.1 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work, e.g. an officer of the diocese or employee of the London Diocesan Fund breaking or proposing to break the law, acting dishonestly in any way, or otherwise seeking to cover up any wrongdoing.

-4.2 Such matters should be reported to the General Secretary or the Director of HR and Safeguarding and will be dealt with under the Whistleblowing Policy.
+4.2 Such matters should be reported to the General Secretary or the Head of Safeguarding and will be dealt with under the Whistleblowing Policy.

 5 Complaints procedure

 5.1 In many cases, a complaint is best resolved by the person responsible for the issue that is being complained about or at the closest level to the person/organisation being complained about.
 For example, in the case of an issue at parish level, by following the parish complaints or safeguarding policy.
 If your complaint relates to the conduct of a member of the clergy, then it would be appropriate to use the Clergy Discipline Measure, further details of which can be found at https://www.churchofengland.org/about-us/structure/churchlawlegis/clergydiscipline.aspx